csoroz/CIPs/CIP-1694/README.md

 One of the protocol parameters is sufficiently significant to merit special attention: changing the major protocol version enables Cardano to enact controlled hard forks.
-This type of protocol paramater update therefore has a special status, since stake pools must upgrade their node versions to support the new protocol version once the hard fork is enacted.
+This type of protocol paramater update therefore has a special status, since stake pools must upgrade their nodes so they can support the new protocol version once the hard fork is enacted.

 ### Shortcomings of the Shelley governance design

-The current design was intended to provide a simple, transitional approach to governance.
+The Shelley governance design was intended to provide a simple, transitional approach to governance.
 This proposal aims to address a number of shortcomings with that design that are apparent as we move into Voltaire.

 1. The Shelley governance design gives no room for active on-chain participation of Ada holders.
-While changes to the protocol are usually the results of discussions with selected community actors, the process is driven mainly by the founding entities.
+While changes to the protocol are usually the results of discussions with selected community actors, the process is currently driven mainly by the founding entities.
 Ensuring that everyone can voice their concern is cumbersome, and can be perceived as arbitrary at times.

 2. Movements from the treasury constitute a critical and sensitive topic.